Entry & Exit Permit for Taiwan: Online application for Hong Kong and Macau residents

 Since 2017, persons who were not born in Hong Kong or Macau and are visiting Taiwan for the first time since they became residents of Hong Kong or Macau can apply for the permit online.
 From 1 July 2017, it is no longer possible to apply in person at the Taipei Economic and Cultural Office in Hong Kong or Macau.
 After they have entered Taiwan for the first time with the permit, they are eligible for the simplified online Entry Permit or can alternatively obtain the Exit and Entry Permit on arrival.

 Those who were born in Hong Kong or Macau are not required to apply for the permit for tourism purposes.
 Instead, they are automatically eligible for the no-fee Entry Permit or the permit-on-arrival service by virtue of being born in Hong Kong or Macau.

-Application procedures for Mainland China residents
+Application procedures for Mainland Chinese nationals

-Chinese nationals with (hukou) in Mainland China (including those who are non-permanent residents of Hong Kong or Macau and have relinquished their hukou in Mainland China) face restrictions placed by ROC and PRC governments when applying for the permit.
-As of August 2016, Mainland residents can only obtain the permit for pre-approved group tours unless they qualify for one of the exemptions:
+Chinese nationals with hukou in mainland China (including those who are non-permanent residents of Hong Kong or Macau and have relinquished their hukou in mainland China) face restrictions placed by ROC and PRC governments when applying for the permit.
+As of October 2024, citizens of mainland China cannot visit the Taiwan Area for tourism unless they qualify for one of the exemptions:

-They have hukou in one of the 47 cities that are designated by the Taiwanese and Chinese authorities as eligible for individual tours;